 Pay With a Credit Card

-If you file an application, petition, or request with a USCIS Lockbox facility, you may pay your filing fee and biometric services fee, if applicable, with a credit card at no additional cost.
+You may pay your filing fee and biometric services fee, if applicable, with a credit card issued by a U.S. bank, if you are filing:

 Acceptable Credit Cards